Bresse Chicken: Eggs, Height, Size and Raising Tips

 Personality and Temperament

-Like other breeds similar to the Bresse breed, the Bresse chicken can have a nervous personality meaning they do not do well in closed in areas.
-The Bresse chickens breed is extremely social.
-They are usually seen in large flocks and they like to forage together.
+Like other breeds like the Bresse breed, the Bresse chicken can have a nervous personality, meaning they do not do well in closed-in areas.
+Bresse chickens are extremely social creatures.
+They are usually seen in large flocks and like to forage together.
 Other characteristics of their personality include:

-• They have an even temperament, there is no sign of aggression in this breed
+• They have an even temperament, and this breed shows no aggression.

 • It has been noted that the breed is the happiest when it is with other chickens in large open pastures.